AndrewJBateman/angular-ngrx-tutorial/README.md

-# Angular ngRx Tutorial
+# :zap: Angular ngRx Tutorial

-App that allows users to submit the name and url of a tutorial using a simple form and also to remove a tutorial, by using [Ngrx/store](https://ngrx.io/), RxJS-powered state management.
+* App that allows users to submit the name and url of a tutorial using a simple form and also to remove a tutorial, by using [Ngrx/store](https://ngrx.io/), RxJS-powered state management.

 *** Note: to open web links in a new window use: _ctrl+click on link_**

-## Table of contents
+## :page_facing_up: Table of contents

 * [General info](#general-info)
 * [Screenshots](#screenshots)